-Tiana is an ISA certified arborist and one of the primary consultants for Tree Shepherds.
+Tiana George is an ISA Certified Arborist and one of the primary consultants for Tree Shepherds.
 With ongoing education in horticulture, she is a huge advocate of organic gardening and tree care, and believes that urban renewal is not merely good for the environment, it’s good for our minds.

 What are some basic tree care practices that will help a tree thrive?